abhishek-2k23/templify_backend/README.md

 - **File Type Restriction:** Only allows `.pdf`, `.txt`, `.xls`, `.doc` files.
 - **Public File Access:** Files are uploaded as public resources in Cloudinary for easy sharing.
-- **User Isolation:** Each file is associated with a user’s email, so users can only manage their own files.
+- **User Isolation:** Each file is associated with a user's email, so users can only manage their own files.

 ---